bhauman/lein-figwheel/figwheel-main/README.md

 clojure -m figwheel.main
 ```

-This will launch open a browser window and a REPL connected to it.
+This will first compile browser REPL code to a temp directory, and
+then a browser will open and a `cljs.user=>` prompt will appear.

 From here you can do REPL driven development of ClojureScript.